s1m0nB/apex-plugin-tradingview/README.md

 ## usage
 Download the latest PlugIn SQL File from this repository and import it in your APEX application.

-The region plugin has 3 attributes to be defined ;
+The region plugin has multiple attributes to be defined ;
  * Symbol	                - select stock or asset to be displayed , using the symbols as used in TradingView (eg. NYSE:ORCL)
  * Interval	              - for which interval, eg daily, weekly, monthly
  * showIntervalTabs	      - show the interval tabs so the user can change the interval technical analysis